mohan2004kumar/BOTS-V2-Playbooks/Day-2/Day2_Reoprt.md

 ## ✅ Investigation Summary

 This case focused on analyzing outbound email traffic using the `stream:smtp` sourcetype.
 The objective was to identify potential misuse of email services, such as unauthorized attachments or mass mailing to external domains.
+The investigation confirmed data coverage, extracted sender/recipient patterns, and flagged suspicious attachments.

 ---